ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 console.log(findUserName())
 ```

-One of the best way to prevent accidentally overwriting variable is to namespace your code within a singleton object.
+One of the best ways to prevent accidentally overwriting variable is to namespace your code within a singleton object.

 ```javascript
 /*  Using Namespace */